 Rick Kaselj, MS

 Let’s go ahead and start marching in place.
-We’re going to start getting those legs and arms warmed up, and get your blood flowing.
+We’ll start warming those legs and arms up to get your blood flowing.

-In a few more seconds we’re going to do some jumping jacks to work your upper body, core, and legs.
+We’ll do some jumping jacks in a few more seconds to work your upper body, core, and legs.

-Alright let’s go ahead and do 50 jumping jacks.
+Alright, let’s go ahead and do 50 jumping jacks.
 At 10, we’re going to increase the pace.
-At 20, we’re going to slow down the pace a little bit, and once we hit 30, we’re going to jump back up a bit.
-At 40, slow down the pace.
-Jumping jacks are a great exercise to get your whole body warmed up and loosened up before you start your work out.
+And at 20, we’re going to slow down the pace a little bit, and once we hit 30, we’re going to jump back up a bit.
+Then at 40, slow down the pace.
+Jumping jacks are a great exercise to get your whole body warmed up and loosened before starting your workout.

 Make sure you control your breath throughout the whole routine.

-We’re going to start off with forward hip circles.
+We’re going to start with forwarding hip circles.
 You may not know this exercise.
-A normal hip dip is where you lower down and raise up.
-Instead, we’re going to do 10 hip circles.
-Come forward with your hips, move down and then back up.
+A normal hip dip is where you lower down and raise.
+Instead, we’re going to do ten hip circles.
+Come forward with your hips, move down, and then back up.
 Go ahead and do 10 of them with me.

 Hip Circles Right Side

-This is working your shoulder, core, and legs to stabilize your body, try to dip as low as you can, even tapping the ground with your hip if you want to.
+This works your shoulder, core, and legs to stabilize your body; try to dip as low as you can, even tapping the ground with your hip if you want to.
 After 10, switch sides.

 Hip Circles Left Side

-You’re going to start feeling it in your shoulders and triceps, as well as those love handles.
 After 10, switch sides and go through the movement in reverse, doing backward hip circles.
 After10, switch sides.
+You’ll start feeling it in your shoulders and triceps, as well as those love handles.

+Just a note on the hip circles: This exercise might not be appropriate for people with back pain.
 (This is Rick.
-Just a note on the hip circles: For people with back pain, this exercise might not be appropriate.
 If you have any strain or pain in the lower back, regress this exercise to a side plank.)

 Now we are going to move into the leg portion of the workout.
 This is a workout routine you can do as an interval style.
-You can do this whole set that I will be going through, and then you can rest.
-Then go ahead and do the whole thing again, depending on your fitness level.
+You can do this whole set I will be going through, and then you can rest.
+Then, do the whole thing again, depending on your fitness level.

 Alright, this first one is called a Roll Back, which is actually a Tai Chi move.
 However, we are doing it as a strengthening exercise.
-We will be doing 10 reps.
+We will be doing ten reps.
 This is like a lunge, but it is a rolling lunge.
-Then switch legs and complete another 10 reps.
-Then complete them in a forward motion, 10 reps each leg.
-If you start to feel pain in your knee or you are not feeling comfortable, adjust your posture, and widen your stance if you want.
+Then switch legs and complete another ten reps.
+Then complete them in a forward motion, ten reps each leg.
+If you start feeling pain in your knee or are not feeling comfortable, adjust your posture and widen your stance if you want.

 Take 30 seconds to relax.
 Do some hops if you want to keep that blood flow moving.

 Alright, go straight to the ground and get your body moving in Around the World Push Ups.
-We will be doing a different style, but still 10 reps.
+We will be doing a different style, but still ten reps.

-Get into the normal push up position, making sure that your back is straight.
-Move forward on your toes, going down in the push-up, then walking back, in an Around the World Push Up.
+Get into the normal push-up position, ensuring your back is straight.
+Move forward on your toes, going down in the push-up, then walking back in an Around the World Push-Up.

 Around the World Push Up

-This is not only working your chest, it’s working your shoulders and triceps.
-After completing 10 reps forward, you will complete 10 reps in a backwards motion.
-If you don’t want to walk backwards, that is fine.
-Instead, just make a movement with your toes.
+This is not only working your chest; it’s working your shoulders and triceps.
+After completing ten reps forward, you will complete ten reps in a backward motion.
+If you don’t want to walk backward, that is fine.
+Instead, move with your toes.

-Alright, we are going to go straight into push-ups – Around the World Push Ups in a different plane.
-We will do 10 reps in each direction.
+Alright, we will go straight into push-ups – Around the World Push Ups in a different plane.
+We will do ten reps in each direction.

 Around the World Push Ups

 That was the Around the World Bodyweight Workout.
-We worked our core, we worked our thighs and our legs, and we worked our upper body.
-But we didn’t do it in one plane, as that’s where a lot of people fall short.
-They think they are just building strength in one plane, but remember our body is a fully working unit.
-It’s got muscles in lots of different places, so go ahead and work it on different planes.
+We worked our core, our thighs and our legs, and our upper body.
+But we didn’t do it in one plane, as that’s where many people fall short.
+They think they are just building strength in one plane, but remember, our body is a fully working unit.
+It’s got muscles in many different places, so go ahead and work it on different planes.

-Now, if you liked the above workout, then check out the Combat Bundle for a whole bunch more workouts like it….
+Now, if you liked the above workout, check out the Combat Bundle for a whole bunch more workouts like it.